 - Students take classes full-time, with approximately 55 hours per week combined coursework and class-time.

-To see the days and times that courses are offered by term for the MS in Epidemiology - On-Campus program, view the full 2024-2025 academic calendar
+To see the days and times that courses are offered by term for the MS in Epidemiology - On-Campus program, view the full 2024-2025 academic calendar.
+You can also view the 2025-2026 calendar here.

 - Core competency in bioinformatics and biostatistics, and epidemiology.